Skip to main content

 • The full policies and procedures you have in place.

-• An assessment of all the evidence and information provided in your application and if applicable evidence from the pre-registration site visit and interview
+Phase consists of a final assessment regarding your application for registration based on all the evidence and information provided in your application and if applicable evidence from the pre-registration site visit and interview.

-Stage 3 Section 2: Financial Assessment
+Stage 3 Section 2 - Financial Assessment

 B. Question on administration and receivership